Connect with others who understand.

 Bel Kambach

 Write down questions for your hepatologist.
 Go with the list.
 Go with a little pad, so that you ask them and you don’t forget.
-Number one is: So I do have PBC.
+No. 1 is: So I do have PBC.
 OK, what stage am I in?
 How do I know what stage I am?
 What’s my treatment?
 Does my insurance cover these treatments?
 What can I do on my own?

 00:02:21:10 - 00:02:34:07